abdul-rehman-d/go-htmx-tut/README.md

 A tutorial (once again)
 But I deployed it manually on AWS and Docker

+## Deployment
+- Well I bought my domain and learned how to setup subdomains just on the dashboard to point to EC2 instance.
+- I used Caddy as reverse proxy to my Docker container which is running the go app.

 ## Future plans
 Well, not much but:
 - CI/CD